Odie/gd-edit-docs/docs/faq.md

 ```

 This will generate the item you named and place it into the first inventory
 sack.
-The command usually generates an item with affixes that's suitable for
+The command usually generates an item with affixes that's of the highest
+possible potency.
+This means it's very likely it will generate an item that your
-your character's level.
-However, you can also ask the editor to pretend your
+character may not be able to use.
+However, you can ask the editor to cap the
-character is at another level by adding an optional number to the end, as is
+required level of the generated of an item to a specific level, as is done in
-done in this example.
-This makes it so the editor will generate an item
+this example.
+This makes it so the editor will generate an item suitable for a
-suitable for a character of level 100.
+character of level 85.

 !!!
 Note
     If the inventory/sack you specified doesn't have the space to hold the